I Burned Off My Hair With Bleach, So You Don’t Have To

 ”

-I asked Redken celebrity colourist Tracey Cunningham to explain exactly why my hair had given up this time. “[Hair] only breaks if you over-process,” Cunningham said.
+I asked Redken creative consultant Tracey Cunningham to explain exactly why my hair had given up this time. “[Hair] only breaks if you over-process,” Cunningham said.
 “Once the underlying pigments for white hair start overlapping, the hair becomes weak and ultimately breaks.”

 Advertisement